godwokenrises/godwoken-doc/docs/intro.md

    $ touch config.ts
    ```

-   then fill it with the values presented:
+   Then fill it with the values presented:

    ```
    export const CONFIG = {